-Specially trained lifeguards protect most of the area beaches during the busy summer months and visitors are urged to swim only when a lifeguard is on duty.
+Specially trained lifeguards protect most of the beaches during the busy summer months and visitors are urged to swim only when a lifeguard is on duty.
 Cape May County's lifeguards undergo intense instruction, so when you see them on their stands, you can feel confident that you and your family are safe.

 Looking for something a little more serene?
 The beaches in Stone Harbor and Avalon are among the finest in Southern New Jersey.
 This seven-mile stretch of white sand is clean, well guarded and not as crowded as other surrounding beaches.

-Maybe your idea of the perfect day at the beach doesn't involve crowds, schlepping beach chairs or three layers of sunscreen?
-Not all Cape May County's beaches are geared for sun worshippers and boogey boarders.
+Maybe your idea of the perfect day at the beach doesn't involve crowds, hauling beach chairs or wearing three layers of sunscreen?
+Not all Cape May County's beaches are geared for sun worshippers and boogie boarders.
 The Delaware Bay side beaches are quiet, untouched areas and are very popular for jet skiing, fishing, kayaking and even windsurfing.
 But remember, unlike the ocean beaches, these bayside outposts are largely unguarded, so always use caution if you decide to take a dip.
 No matter which of our beautiful beaches your flip-flops lead you to, you'll be happy you're here....and reluctant to leave!